In the Press

 Christopher Rowe has been a finalist for the Hugo, Nebula, World Fantasy, Neukom Institute, and Theodore Sturgeon Awards.
 His stories have been frequently reprinted, translated into a half-dozen languages around the world, and praised by the New York Times Book Review.
 His short fiction was collected in Telling the Map from Small Beer Press.

 He also co-wrote the Supernormal Sleuthing Series for middle grade readers with his wife, novelist Gwenda Bond.
-He is a graduate of the Bluegrass Writers Studio, serves as a founding board member of the Lexington Writer's Room, and holds elected office as supervisor on the Fayette County Soil and Water Conservation Board.
+He is a graduate of the Bluegrass Writers Studio, serves as a founding board member of the Lexington Writer's Room.
 He lives in a hundred-year-old house in Lexington, Kentucky, with his wife and their many pets.